A Unique Collaboration

 The Living Classroom Implementation Guide reflects the experiences of Schlegel Villages and Conestoga College Institute of Technology and Advanced Learning, in developing, implementing and evaluating their first two Living Classrooms, at the Village of Riverside Glen (Guelph, Ontario) and the Village at University Gates (Waterloo, Ontario).

-Together, Conestoga College Institute of Technology and Advanced Learning and Schlegel Villages envisioned a new kind of educational experience for students whose career path will lead them to work with older adults in long-term care homes.
+Together, Conestoga College and Schlegel Villages envisioned a new kind of educational experience for students whose career path will lead them to work with older adults in long-term care homes.

 In September 2009, Conestoga College and Schlegel Villages opened their first Living Classroom, where they welcomed a class of 30 Personal Support Worker (PSW) students, at the Village of Riverside Glen (Guelph, Ontario).
 This Village provides a continuum of retirement, assisted living, and long-term care to approximately 400 older adults.
 We chose to locate our first LC at the Village of Riverside Glen because it provides local access to health care education within the community and draws local students who are unable to travel to other jurisdictions for their schooling.

 To expand the model, some spaces in the Village were renovated in 2012, to welcome Practical Nursing (PN) students to learn alongside PSW students in the LC.
 Since its establishment in 2009, hundreds of students have graduated from the LC.
 Many of these graduates are currently employed at the Village of Riverside Glen.

 A second Living Classroom opened in 2015 at the Village at University Gates (Waterloo, Ontario), in partnership with the Schlegel-UW Research Institute for Aging.
-The LC at the Village at University Gates delivers both PSW and PN programming.
+The LC at University Gates delivers both PSW and PN programming.
 The PN program was transferred from Riverside Glen.

 The motivation for this initiative was a desire to increase the number of Personal Support Worker (PSW) and Practical Nursing (PN) graduates to meet workforce demands in LTC homes in Guelph, Ontario.
 LTC homes were finding it more and more difficult to recruit passionate, competent, and confident graduates to work in LTC.